piepworks/cassettenest-legal/privacy.md

 ### Identity & access

-When you sign up for a Trey Labs product, we typically ask for identifying information such as your name and email address.
+When you sign up for a Piepworks product, we typically ask for identifying information such as your name and email address.
 That’s just so you can personalize your new account, and we can send you updates or other essential information.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission either.

 ### Billing information

-When you pay for a Trey Labs product, you work directly with our payment processing service, [Paddle](https://paddle.com).
+When you pay for a Piepworks product, you work directly with our payment processing service, [Paddle](https://paddle.com).
 Your credit card number never goes through our servers.
 We store your unique Paddle ID and some subscription information in order to determine which plan you’re subscribed to and its status.

 ### Website interactions